Best Nintendo Switch 2D Platformers iMore 2021

 A best platformer discussion for any Nintendo console would be remiss without a Mario game, and this is no exception.
 Nintendo is a company that consistently pumped out quality 2D and 3D platformers that almost always strike a balance between accessible and challenging.
 Super Mario Maker 2 is no different and takes it a step further by allowing users to create their own Mario levels.

 Super Mario Maker 2 comes pre-packaged with 100 levels in its story mode.
 The story mode is what you'd expect from a Mario game.
-Undo Dog has accidentally deleted Princess Peach's castle and it's up to Mario to fix it.
+Undo Dog has accidentally deleted Princess Peach's castle, and it's up to Mario to fix it.
 What follows is a series of increasingly difficult stages that you must beat to earn coins to repair the castle.

 The 100 levels could be a full game on their own.
-Levels are made from classic Mario DNA and use the new building elements to consistently keep gamers on their toes.
+Levels are made from classic Mario DNA and use the new building elements to keep gamers on their toes consistently.
 The creative ways Nintendo themselves remix levels are constantly a treat and are some of the most challenging and creative levels put into a Mario game.
 That is, of course, before you start to build levels yourself.

 Super Mario Maker 2 offers players the tools necessary to make their own Mario levels.
 Blocks, enemies, power-ups, slopes, and even clear conditions can be customized to be as simple or as difficult as you'd like them to be.
-You can also select different styles of Mario if you want to play an 8-bit game or something akin to the New Super Mario Bros games.
+You can also select Mario's different styles if you want to play an 8-bit game or something akin to the New Super Mario Bros games.
 All of this and more are at your fingertips.

 Accessing user-generated content is this game's bread and butter.
 The game does an excellent job of explaining how to build, as well as discovering other people's creations to upload on your own levels.
 There's a seemingly endless amount of content to be found in Super Mario Maker 2, and that's why it's our best overall pick.

 - Level creator tools are intuitive and easy to use